macrozone/toggle-box-bridge/README.md

 file inside of the "/app/tests" folder.

 We created a few helpers to work with chimp.
-***fixtures.js*** creates data before all the tests run and removes it after the they finished.in this case they create users and removes them.
+***fixtures.js*** creates data before all the tests run and remove it after they finished.
+In this case they create users and removes them.

 ***navigate.js*** exports a function which lets you navigate with flow router.

 ***user.js*** exports helper functions to create, remove, login, logout and get user properties.

-***waits.js*** exports two function to wait until url changed to a given url or until the url changes.
+***waits.js*** exports two functions to wait until URL changed to a given URL or until the URL changes.

 #### Example